On this page:

 9. Schedule

 On the "Schedule" page you have the option of scheduling the start of your experiment.
-You can select "start immediately" (the default), or enter a future time.
+You can leave the start date and time blank to start immediately, or enter a future time.
 You can also enter an experiment duration, or stay with the default of 16 hours.
 (Note, if needed, you can extend the duration of you experiment later in the process.)

 For this activity, simply stay with the defaults and select "Finish" to instantiate your experiment.